jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 200px; position: absolute; top: 310px; left: 360px;">Salting</h1>

 !SLIDE
-.notes In addition to salting, the other way to increase password security is to require more computation to check that a hash matches.
+.notes In addition to salting, the other way to increase password security is to require more computation to create the hash.
 Good password hash algorithms use many iterations of an underlying algorithm internally, which is referred to as streching.

 <h1 style="font-size: 200px; position: absolute; top: 110px; left: 260px;">Stretching</h1>